pagezero-dev/pagezero/README.md

 ### GitHub actions setup

-The only thing which we need to do on GitHub side, is to set proper secrets and variables in your GitHub project "Settings".
+The only thing we need to do on the GitHub side, is to set proper secrets and variables in your GitHub project "Settings".
 This will allow GitHub actions to perform deploys to Cloudflare Pages and migrations for your Cloudflare D1 database.

 In "Settings / Secrets and variables / Actions" set the following VARIABLES: